| Internet-Draft | Mission Mandate | August 2026 |

 sign with a key resolvable by kid in its published key material,

-with the protected typ of Section 5.1; and¶
+with the protected typ of Section 5.1;¶

 issue jti values it never reuses.¶